 |Quilting patterns and books, BOM, quilting classes, seminars and supplies|

-I AM SORRY - APPLEWOOD FARM PUBLICATIONS IS ON HIATUS FOR THE REMAINDER OF 2021.
+I AM SORRY - APPLEWOOD FARM PUBLICATIONS IS ON HIATUS.

-THIS IS DUE PARTLY TO COVID BUT MOSTLY BECAUSE WE ARE MOVING AND BUILDING A NEW HOUSE IN MICHIGAN.
-WE WILL NOT BE ABLE TO PROCSS ORDERS UNTIL EARLY 2022.
+THIS IS DUE PARTLY TO COVID BUT MOSTLY BECAUSE WE MOVED AND BUILT A NEW HOUSE IN MICHIGAN.
+WE ARE STILL GETTING SETTLED.
+ALSO, THE EMAIL IS NOT MONITORED CONSISTANTLY.
+WE WILL NOT BE ABLE TO PROCSS ORDERS UNTIL EARLY 2023.

 Dear Quilting Friends,